Hearts of Iron IV: Politics, diplomacy, and autonomy

+The expansion Together for Victory introduced a new autonomy system for subjects and their overlords, which allows for overlords to decrease the autonomy of and annex their subjects.
+In contrast, subjects can increase their autonomy and become independent.
+This is influenced through a points system, which can be affected by Lend-Lease, building in subject by overlord, national spirits, and more.
+Different autonomy types determine the bonuses the overlord receives from their subjects, such as a factory percentage or extra trade.
+The autonomy system for most countries includes the following autonomy types: Free; Dominion; Colony; Puppet; Integrated Puppet; and Annexed.
+Subsequent DLCs have added more autonomy types, such as Reichskommissariats, personal unions, EU member states, and Chinese warlord subjects.

-This diplomacy is further expanded through the addition of espionage in the expansion La Résistance, which extends gameplay in the management of occupied territories which is done differently according to player choices and ideology.
-Furthermore, the operation of spy networks allows nations to steal technology, gather information on an opponent's military, and engage in other espionage efforts.
+This diplomacy is further expanded by the addition of espionage in the expansion La Résistance, which extends gameplay by allowing espionage in other nations and counterintelligence at home.

+Hearts of Iron IV also uses the concept of "world tension", an abstract measure of how close the world is to global war, ranging from 0 to 100.
+Aggressive actions can increase world tension, while peaceful actions can decrease it.
+Depending on a nation's circumstances, such as its ideology, a certain level of global tension may be necessary to take actions like justifying war on another country or sending volunteers to fight in wars.

+National focuses and spirits

-While Hearts of Iron IV does feature some scripted events, the game features a "national focus" system that makes fixed events less necessary than in previous installments in the series.
-Each country in the game has a "focus tree" with various "national focuses" that grant certain effects or trigger events.
-For example, for the Anschluss to occur, Germany must first complete the focus that is related to it.
-Other focuses can grant special bonuses, like faster research times for certain technologies or extra factories.
-While some bonuses (like extra factories) are very tangible, others (like improvements to morale) are more abstract.
+While Hearts of Iron IV does feature some scripted events, it also includes a "national focus" system that makes fixed events less necessary than in previous installments in the series.
+Each country in the game has a "focus tree" with various "national focuses" that can achieve a variety of in-game effects, such as granting bonuses or triggering events.
+For example, for Germany to complete the national focus "Anschluss", Germany must first complete the previous focuses that branch down to the Anschluss focus.
+Meanwhile, other focuses can grant special bonuses, like faster research times for certain technologies or extra factories.
+While some bonuses (such as extra factories) are very tangible, others (such as morale improvements) are more abstract.
 These abstract bonuses are represented by "national spirits" that can be temporary or permanent.
 Not all national spirits are granted by focuses, and not all spirits are entirely beneficial.
 Focuses are completed over time; only one focus may be worked on at once, and working on one consumes some political power.
 Initially, only a handful of key nations, like Nazi Germany, the United Kingdom, the Soviet Union, and the United States, had unique focus trees; all other nations shared a generic one.
 Subsequent updates and DLCs have added focus trees to other nations as well.

-Hearts of Iron IV also introduces the concept of "world tension", an abstract representation of how close the world is to global war, on a scale from 0 to 100.
-Aggressive actions by any nation can increase world tension, while peaceful actions can decrease it.
-Depending on the circumstances of a nation, like their ideology, a certain level of world tension may be necessary to perform certain actions, like justifying war against another country.